charbelraffoul/ada-website/index.md

   <h1 style="margin: 18px 0 10px 0;">Introduction</h1>

   <p class="ds-lead">
-    Oil is more than just a commodity — it is a macroeconomic force that quietly shapes costs, expectations, and risk across financial markets.
+    Oil is more than just a commodity, it is a macroeconomic force that quietly shapes costs, expectations, and risk across financial markets.
 When oil prices move abruptly, markets react, but not all in the same way.
     Some sectors feel the impact immediately through input costs and margins, others through demand and investor sentiment, while a few appear relatively insulated.